gitlabhq/gitlabhq/doc/api/issues.md

 + `assignee_id` (optional) - The ID of a user to assign issue
 + `milestone_id` (optional) - The ID of a milestone to assign issue
 + `labels` (optional) - Comma-separated label names for an issue

-Return values:

-+ `201 Created` on success and the newly created project issue
-+ `400 Bad Request` if the required attribute title is not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Edit issue